matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 <h3><span class="info__heading">Wait!
 What?</span>
 Why would someone disable CSS?</h3>

 <p>It’s unlikely that users disable CSS on purpose but sometimes an error occurs or the connection is just so slow that only the HTML displays successfully.
-If you’ve ever been on vacation in Italy and had to use a public WIFI, you know what I’m talking about.</p>
+If you’ve ever been on vacation to Italy and had to use a public WIFI, you know what I’m talking about.</p>
 </div>

 Please don’t flatten document structures.